CY 2019 Therapy Services Updates

-For more information about the therapy caps and other therapy payment policies, please see:
+For more information about other outpatient therapy payment policies, please see:

 For applicable coverage policies for therapy services, please refer to the Medicare Benefits Policy Manuals:

-- Sections 220 and 230 of Chapter 15, and Chapter 12 for PT, OT, and SLP services in Comprehensive Outpatient Rehabilitation Facilities
+- Sections 220 and 230 of Chapter 15 (PDF) and Chapter 12 (PDF) for PT, OT, and SLP services in Comprehensive Outpatient Rehabilitation Facilities

-Advance Beneficiary Notice of Noncoverage Frequently Asked Questions Document Now Available
+A New Advance Beneficiary Notice of Noncoverage (ABN) Frequently Asked Questions (FAQs) Document Is Now Available